How Agricultural Index Insurance Works for Sustainable Development and Resilience

 This highlights one drawback to index insurance, which is “basis risk,” meaning the difference between an index’s estimate of an individual farmer’s loss and a farmer’s actual loss.
 With index insurance there is always the chance that an individual farmer who experiences a loss will not receive an insurance payout.
 There is also always the chance that a farmer who had a year without any losses will receive a payout.
 In either case, an index insurance contract has failed.

 In a way, basis risk is a tradeoff for avoiding the need to verify individual losses.
 Index insurance will always carry basis risk, since an index of average conditions in an area will not necessarily capture conditions on each individual plot.
 One challenge for researchers moving forward is to develop more accurate indices that do a better job of predicting individual losses at lower costs and building better contracts that include failsafes so farmers who receive no payout are still protected.

-The next post in this series will dig into exactly how agricultural index insurance promotes economic development.
-It will include impact evaluations from AMA Innovation Lab researchers and others that show both the promise and the missed opportunities of this innovative financial tool.
+The next post in this series digs into exactly how agricultural index insurance promotes economic development.
+It will include impact evaluations from I4 researchers and others that show both the promise and the missed opportunities of this innovative financial tool.

 The Feed the Future Innovation Lab for Markets, Risk & Resilience at UC Davis generates and transfers knowledge and innovations that promote resilience and empower rural families, communities and markets to share in inclusive agricultural growth.